-- The annual statements will provide the latest available general operational, identification, and expense information. - For administration expenses, there must be an explanation of how those costs will be allocated to individual accounts. - Required identification data will include the investment alternatives which are offered, information on any investment managers, and information about "brokerage windows" or self-directed brokerage or similar accounts. - Also by the date a participant is permitted to direct investments, there must be provided an explanation of any personalized fees or expenses that may be charged against the participant's account on an individual basis, such as for processing loans, distributions, domestic relations orders, etc.
+- The annual statements will provide the latest available general operational, identification, and expense information. - For administration expenses, there must be an explanation of how those costs will be allocated to individual accounts. - Required identification data will include the investment alternatives which are offered, information on any investment managers, and information about "brokerage windows" or selfdirected brokerage or similar accounts. - Also by the date a participant is permitted to direct investments, there must be provided an explanation of any personalized fees or expenses that may be charged against the participant's account on an individual basis, such as for processing loans, distributions, domestic relations orders, etc.

-3. Heightened Awareness by Participants
+Results of These Two Rules...
+Heightened Awareness by Participants

-- The new fee disclosure requirements should result in heightened participant awareness of plan costs. - Once participants understand that they are actually paying costs associated with their retirement accounts, or have a better understanding of the levels of cost charged to their account and the reasons for those costs, plan administrators and fiduciaries should be aware they will be the recipients of more questions and complaints. - Some participants may ask for older historical information and may take the position that their plan's fiduciaries should have done more, and earlier, to lower the plan's costs.
+- The new fee disclosure requirements should result in heightened participant awareness of plan costs. - Once participants understand that they are actually paying costs associated with their retirement accounts, or have a better understanding of the levels of cost charged to their account and the reasons for those costs, plan administrators and fiduciaries should be aware they will be the recipients of more questions and complaints.